What Should We Actually Be Afraid of in AI?

 So what are you complaining about, author?

-Instead, we’re doing other stupid things.
+We’re doing other stupid things instead.

 Every time we swipe up on TikTok, tap “like” on Instagram, or scroll through our Facebook feed, we’re trusting artificial intelligence to pick the next piece of content to keep us occupied.